thelfer/tfel/docs/web/hosford.md

 \newcommand{\mts}[1]{{\left.#1\right|_{t+\theta\,\Delta\,t}}}
 \newcommand{\ets}[1]{{\left.#1\right|_{t+\Delta\,t}}}

-This paper is dedicated to the implementation a perfect plastic behaviour based on the Hosford equivalent stress.
+This paper is dedicated to the implementation of a perfect plastic behaviour based on the Hosford equivalent stress.

 The whole implementation is available